What can mindfulness meditation do for your mental health?

 What is meditation?

 You can think of meditation as a set of techniques and mental exercises that help you to change your awareness and focus your attention in different ways.
-Meditation has been practised in different ways for thousands of years and it features in many cultural and religious traditions.
-While meditation was originally used for spiritual reasons, these days, lots of people also use meditation techniques to support their mental health and wellbeing.
+Meditation has been practised in a variety of forms for thousands of years and it features in many cultural and religious traditions.
+While meditation was historically used for spiritual reasons, many people today also use meditation techniques to support their mental health and wellbeing in a non-religious context.

 Meditation and mindfulness